aspnetzero/documents/docs/en/Rad-Tool-Config.md

 # Power Tools Configuration

 The Power Tools usually does not need a manual config.
-But sometimes (for example when you change default file locations) you may need to change some config so that Power Tools can work as expected.
+But sometimes (for example when you change the file locations) you may need to change some config so that Power Tools can work as expected.

 Config.json file is located in `*YourAppFolder/aspnet-core/AspNetZeroRadTool`